ludwigprager/www.celp.de/app/md/rclone-ionos.md

 acl = private
 ```

-(Obviously, you need to add you credentials)
+Obviously, you need replace the asterisks by your credentials.

+As an example where the config is used
-I the following script to
+see the following script to
-backup the bucket to a directory `cya-fileshare`.
+backup the bucket the whole bucket to a directory `g1-fileshare`.
 ```
 #!/bin/bash